tank0226/deskreen/README.md

 ---

-- [General](https://github.com/pavlobu/deskreen/discussions/49) - for general discussion.
+- [General Discussion](https://github.com/pavlobu/deskreen/discussions/88) - for general discussion.
 For example how did you find out about Deskreen?
-Or send cheers and thanks to anyone in Deskreen's community.🎉
+Or send cheers and thanks to anyone in Deskreen's community members. 🎉

 ---